Office of Student Life

 Course Interpreting/Transcribing

-2. Check the “Deaf and Hard of Hearing” tab in AIM to see your interpreter/transcriber team for the semester.
-Their names will display after we have determined staff assignments.
+2. Prior to the semester beginning, check the “Communication Access” tab in AIM to see your interpreter/transcriber team for the semester.
+Their names will display after staff have been assigned.

-1. Click the “Deaf and Hard of Hearing” tab in AIM.
+1. Click the “Communication Access” tab in AIM.

 2. Select “Custom Request”.

-4. In the drop-down menu, select “Non-Class-Related Request."
+3. In the drop-down menu, select course or “Non-Class-Related Request."

 Assistive Listening Devices